 information.
 He has spent the past week taking calls from foreign

 leaders — on the unprotected phone lines of Trump Tower — without first soliciting pertinent briefings, in defiance of longstanding practice.
+Referred to his White House transition as though it were the next season of The Apprentice.

 THE BLOG